Euler and Laplace integral representations of GKZ hypergeometric functions: Quadratic relations for Aomoto-Gelfand system

 \section{Quadratic relations for Aomoto-Gelfand system}

 In this section, we apply \cref{thm:QuadraticRelation} to the so-called Aomoto-Gelfand hypergeometric functions (\cite{AomotoKita}, \cite{GelfandGraevRetakh}).
 This class enjoys a special combinatorial structure.
-Firstly, we revise the general result on this class of hypergeometric functions based on \cite{GelfandGraevRetakh}.
+To begin with, we revise the general result on this class of hypergeometric functions based on \cite{GelfandGraevRetakh}.
 Let $k\leq n$ be two natural numbers.
 We consider the following integral